Frequently Asked Questions

 - Visiting City Hall at the Community Development Department counter.

-3. When can trash cans be curbside for collection?
+3. When can trash containers be curbside for collection?

 Trash containers may be set curbside for collection no earlier than 6:00 PM the day before collection and must be removed from public view by 8:00 PM on the day of collection.
 Placing the trash containers in public view beyond this time frame is a violation and can be reported.